Introduction

 toolchain — A "toolchain" is a complete installation of the Rust compiler (

-).
+rustc) and related tools (likecargo).
 A toolchain specification includes the release channel or version, and the host platform that the toolchain runs on. -

 target —

-use the host toolchain's platform as the target.
-To build for a different target, usually the target's standard library needs to be installed first via therustup target
+rustcis capable of generating code for many platforms.
+The "target" specifies the platform that the code will be generated for.
+By default,cargoandrustcuse the host toolchain's platform as the target.
+To build for a different target, usually the target's standard library needs to be installed first via therustup targetcommand.
+See the Cross-compilation chapter for more details. -

 component — Each release of Rust includes several "components", some of which are required (like

-).
+rustc) and some that are optional (likeclippy).
 See the Components chapter for more detail. -

 profile — In order to make it easier to work with components, a "profile" defines a grouping of components.
 See the Profiles chapter for more details.